My name is Lisa Akers

 When I'm not working with people to find their path to better health, I build spaceships.
 I get a (really) big box of parts, a few hundred pages of instructions, and a wish of good luck.
 I've spent almost three decades solving the complex problems of spaceflight.
 Each day is a new opportunity to get us closer to exploring worlds beyond our own.
 But, spaceships are build, launched, and then relegated to the halls of history.

-Seeking a deeper connection, both to my own health and to the people in my community, I dedicated two years to learning all I could about plant medicine.
+Seeking a deeper connection, both to my own health and to the people in my community, I dedicated myself to learning all I could about plant medicine.
 I earned a Master Herbalist and Master Aromatherapist certification, and completed post-graduate training in clinical nutrition, autoimmune disease, and chronic inflammation.

 It's an interesting balance - plants and space exploration - but the two of them keep me grounded and my soul nourished.
 In both pursuits, I'm doing my genius work of solving problems with complex systems and explaining the solutions so anyone can understand.